1996 Australian Open – Women's singles

 Monica Seles defeated Anke Huber in the final, 6–4, 6–1 to win the women's singles tennis title at the 1996 Australian Open.
-It was her fourth Australian Open title and ninth and last major title overall, and her only major title after being stabbed on 30 April 1993.
-Going into the final, Seles was a perfect 27-0 at the Australian Open, having won the title in her Australian Open debut in 1991, followed by two title defences, before the infamous stabbing.
-By virtue of her perfect 28-0 record at the year’s first grand slam, Seles became the first person in the Open Era to win their first 4 consecutive titles at a single grand slam tournament (joined by Rafael Nadal, French Open 2005-2008).
+It was her fourth Australian Open title and ninth and last major title overall, and her only major title after being stabbed in April 1993.
+By virtue of her undefeated record in four appearances at the event (also winning in 1991, 1992, and 1993), Seles became the first player in the Open Era to win a major on all of their first four appearances at the event.

 Mary Pierce was the defending champion, but lost to Elena Likhovtseva in the second round.